 Lastly, the sixth principle, heterotopia deliver illusion and compensation.
 Through a disaster tourism, we will focus on the real thing and the reality outside.
 This last function puts the role of the two extreme poles that remain create space illusion of real things.
 Or on the contrary creates spaces beyond reality (Foucault & Miskowiec 1986; Stone 2013).
 The sitxh of heteropology is a heterotopia serves to connect the site with other spaces that exist.
 These functions include the two extremes, one of which contribute to creating the illusion of space that exposes every real physical space.
-Any site that insulate human life and let other sites open and at the same time, hidden.
-The Sixth Heteropology's role is to hide the other sites, and make their specific sites that were purposely hidden from human civilization.
+Any site that insulate human life and let other sites, and make their specific sites that were purposely hidden from human civilization.
 If this site is hidden, by itself exposed to another site with a binary opposition.
 Foucault explains,